 How Kombucha Is Made

-It starts out with tea and sugar with a SCOBY (symbiotic culture of bacteria and yeast) added in to ferment.
-After a week or so, the first fermentation of kombucha is done.
 To achieve a flavored bubbly kombucha, a second fermentation is needed (which is what the recipes in this post are for!)

 Learn how to make kombucha (from first ferment to second ferment) in my how to make kombucha at home post.